ClearCB/ollivanders-flask/README.md

 Tox is a tool which allow us to automate testing in different enviroments, also automate commands to keep track about testing

-### Bandit

-Bandit is a tool which allow us to check security problems in our code.

 ## CI/CD

 Using github actions, tox and bandit keep track about the test and new features.